 Challenges Faced by Underrepresented Groups

-People who are part of underrepresented gender, sexual, or racial groups may face obstacles in the healthcare workforce, including discrimination, fewer job offers, and uneven promotion opportunities—as well as challenges accessing the quality education they need to enter the field in the first place.
+People who are part of gender, racial, religious, and sexual minority groups may face obstacles in the healthcare workforce, including discrimination, fewer job offers, and uneven promotion opportunities—as well as challenges accessing the quality education they need to enter the field in the first place.

 Women are underrepresented at every job level, and the underrepresentation of women in senior management-level positions cannot be explained by attrition.6 That is, women are not leaving their companies or intending to leave the workforce at a higher rate than men.